 This course explores the distinctive features of Old Testament wisdom and her texts, her key concerns, and her place in the life of faith, work and learning, ultimately to find that "the fear of the Lord is the beginning of wisdom and knowledge of the Holy One is understanding" (Prov.
 9:10).

 140.515 READING THE NEW TESTAMENT

-This course aims to develop and apply a broad understanding of New Testament foundations, and their interpretation and application within church, mission, and community contexts.
+This course explores a broad understanding of New Testament foundations, and their interpretation and application within church, mission, and community contexts.

 143.615/715 GOSPELS 2 (JOHN)

 (ENGLISH OR GREEK EXEGESIS)